Headcoverings Main Menu | The Hair Covering - Tzniut - Modesty

 The head covering / hair covering was never intended to make a married woman look ugly.
 Beauty is a divine gift, and Jewish tradition encourages both men and women to care for their appearance and always look presentable.
 Jewish tradition also encourages modesty; not in order to detract from our beauty, but rather to channel our beauty and attractiveness so it be saved for where it belongs -- within marriage.

 The goal of a woman covering her hair, or adhering to standards of modesty in dress, is not for her to make herself ugly; rather, the goal is for her to portray herself in a way that is not provocative and covering the hair infuses a one with a continuous message of modesty.

 Modesty is a fundamental concept in Judaism and a character trait that we are suppose to incorporate into our lives:

-"What does HaShem demand of you; but to do justice, to love loving-kindness, and hatzneah lechet im Elokecha - walk humbly, modestly, discreetly with your G-d” (Micha 6:8)
+"What does Hashem demand of you; but to do justice, to love loving-kindness, and hatzneah lechet im Elokecha - walk humbly, modestly, discreetly with your G-d” (Michah 6:8)

-The Hebrew word "tzniut" is derived from this verse in the book of Micha.
+The Hebrew word "tzniut" is derived from this verse in the Book of Michah.
 The prophet is teaching us that tzniut is all about what is inside.
 What our values are, what we care about, what motivates us – this is what G-d wants us to offer to Him and to humanity, purely, unadulterated by ulterior motives.